 To apply the expected loss for the recognition of losses on impaired financial assets for these interim financial statements, the Group developed its owned approach to calculate the expected credit loss.
 The models incorporated historical data in over 2 years since the Parent Company’s establishment, current conditions and forecasts of future economic conditions.
 According to the practices, the historical data applied for the approach should be tracked in 5 – 7 years to ensure the meaningful statistical analysis.
 However, the IFRS 9 only requires the ECL to be measured in the way that reflects reasonable and supportable information that is available without undue cost or effort at the reporting date, the Group applied its own historical data and will update the approach in the future.

+33. RISK MANAGEMENT OBJECTIVES AND POLICIES (continued)

+Credit risk (continued)

 Definition of default